 Kids and Family in Rome

-Locals would say that Rome is extremely child-friendly – after all, Roman children can navigate congested traffic, packed public transport and busy streets like pros before their fifth birthday.
-On the other hand, for expats with kids in Rome, the 'Eternal City' might seem a little overwhelming.
+Locals would say that Rome is extremely child-friendly with some lovely areas and suburbs for families to live in.
+It may seem that Roman children can navigate congested traffic, packed public transport and busy streets like pros before their fifth birthday.
+On the other hand, for expats with kids, the 'Eternal City' might seem a little overwhelming.

-But try not to worry – Rome is a fantastically colourful and cultured place for children of all ages, and with pizza and gelato on almost every corner, they will feel like they're in heaven.
+But try not to worry – Rome is a fantastically colourful and cultured place for children of all ages, and with pizza and gelato on almost every corner, delicious treats are never in short supply.

 Education in Rome

-Expat will have more than their fair share of schools in Rome to choose from, but like anywhere else in the world, these vary in quality and curriculum.
-So it's good for parents to have an idea of what they want before they start researching.
+There's no doubt that expats with children moving to Rome will have a lot to think about, especially in terms of education.
+There is a fair share of schools in Rome to choose from, including international schools, but like anywhere else in the world, these vary in quality and curriculum.
+So it's advised that parents consider these factors in order to have an idea of what they want before they start researching.

 Entertainment for kids in Rome

-When in Rome do as the Roman mums do and avoid the tourist sites.
-These can be pricey and, for those with small children, a bit of a wasted experience.
+When in Rome, do as the Roman mums do and avoid the tourist sites.
+These can be pricey and, for those with very young children, a bit of a wasted experience.

-Most Roman museums are free to children under the age of six.
-For EU citizens 18 or younger, it varies between free entry and heavily discounted tickets.
-Non-EU expats should keep an eye out for free admission days.
+Most Roman museums are free to all children under the age of six.
+For EU citizens up to the age of 18, tickets are either free or heavily discounted.
+Non-EU expat parents should keep an eye out for free admission days.
 These happen monthly and can be found online.

-For those wanting to take the kids to the movies, there are a number of English-language cinemas (Alcazar and Baberini are the best) but, for something much more unusual, treat them to a children’s puppet show at Teatro Verde or Teatro San Carlino.
-For something a little more educational, head to the Central Children’s Library on Via San Paolo alla Regola for English games, books and DVDs.
+For those wanting to take the kids to the movies, there are many English-language cinemas.
+Alcazar and Baberini are the best.
+For something much more unusual, treat them to a children’s puppet show at Teatro Verde or Teatro San Carlino.
+For something with a more educational slant, head to the Central Children’s Library on Via San Paolo alla Regola for English games, books and DVDs.